davelongdev/davelongdev/README.md

 - [Cloudflare Worker for Contact Form](https://github.com/davelongdev/cloudflare-worker-contact-form) - A Cloudflare worker to process form submissions on the contact page of davelongwebstudio.com.

 - [Node.js Link Crawler](https://github.com/davelongdev/link-report-crawler) - A command-line tool built with Node.js that crawls a website to find and count the site's links and create a report.

-## Education & Background

-I'm continuing to develop my front-end skills and knowledge through the materials on [leanwebclub.com](https://leanwebclub.com) and front-end coaching with Chris Ferdinandi, and I'm learning back-end development by working through the courses on [boot.dev](https://boot.dev).

-I'm interested in learning more about web development, data science and machine learning, and programming and computer science in general.

-I live in the Hudson Valley in NY.
-I have a BA in Philosophy from Boston University and a JD from St. John's University Law School.

 ## Current Status